Get a Boost

 Take a walk around this quaint village and soak up the small town ambiance as you explore the local shops.
 Head east down main street (Hwy 3) and you’ll find several restaurants where you can enjoy a meal while your car charges.
 There’s a bakery, pharmacies, a liquor store and a collectables store.
 To the west there’s a curiosity shop and a bargain centre.
 Walk a few more blocks west and you’ll find the famous Keremeos fruit stands.

-There’s park that surrounds the Keremeos Visitor Centre is Memorial Park.
+The park that surrounds the Keremeos Visitor Centre is Memorial Park.
 It has a swimming pool, water park, picnic tables, sitting benches and a playground.
 Right next to the playground, beside the gazebo, is an outdoor exercise park with five pieces of outdoor equipment.
 A great way to get your workout in while on the road.

 To get your nature fix, take a fifteen-minute walk from Memorial Park to Pines Park on 12th Avenue.
 From there you can walk straight through the park and you’ll be on the village promenade where you can go birdwatching, take a leisurely stroll along the Similkameen River and explore along a dyke.